andrew0harney/EEG-Multi-Channel-Utility/README.md

 ----------------------------------------
 TODO:

--More efficent reading and writing of data in pandas -selection of data from disk based on blocks
+- More efficent reading and writing of data in pandas
+- Selection of data from disk based on blocks

 ---------------------------------------